skit-ai/handbook/ml/onboarding.md

 3. Github and Gitlab for working on projects.

-A few more one time tasks with @abhinav:
+A few more one time tasks with @poc:
-1. Setup a calendar event with @abhinav preferably on your day 1.
+1. Setup a calendar event with @poc preferably on your day 1.
 2. Also provide your info for getting up on the [team page](https://vernacular-ai.github.io/ml/team).
-3. Remind @abhinav to add you to the @ml slack user-group.
+3. Remind @poc to add you to the @ml slack user-group.

 ## Work